top of page

 General Purpose (GP) Bags

-If you look at any original photographs of the 502nd you'll see a lot of guys carrying bags over the shoulders, sometimes worn on the front (don't mistake this for a musette pack.
+If you look at original photographs of the 502nd you'll see a lot of guys carrying bags over the shoulders, sometimes worn on the front (don't mistake this for a musette pack.
 These GP bags are rectangular and half the size of a musette.
 These were used for stuffing full of everything from rations, TNT, ammunition and anything that someone needed or want to take.
-Sadly, unlike the Rigger pouches almost all that are available are pretty duff!
-So these need to be avoided, if you want a GP bag; then it's best to order it when you order the Riggers pouches from HTC.
-Nowhere else makes and sells anything half way near as good.
-There is an incredible lot of work that goes into each GP bag that HTC makes, so be patient and be aware they do come cost £45 each.
+Sadly, unlike the Rigger pouches almost all repros that are available are pretty duff!
+So, these need to be avoided.
+If you want a GP bag; then it's best to order it when you order the Riggers pouches from HTC.
+Nowhere else makes and sells anything half-way near as good.
+There is an incredible lot of work that goes into each GP bag that HTC makes, so be patient and be aware they do come cost a fair bit.
 Yet, they are by far the best and will carry a heavy load without falling to bits!

 THESE ARE ROLE SPECIFIC... so don't get one unless you KNOW that your role would have been issue one.